 Azelaic acid is a potent skincare ingredient, it’s naturally occurring acid found in grains such as barley, wheat, and rye.
 It’s mostly used to treat acne and rosacea as it’s rich in anti-microbial and anti-inflammatory properties.
 This potent skincare ingredient averts future occurrence of acne breakouts and clean bacteria from the pores that causes acne.
 It further mildly exfoliates the skin (getting rid of dead skin cells), minimizes redness, reduces the appearance of hyperpigmentations and improve overall skin texture and radiance.
 You can learn more about azelaic acid.

 So, are you battling with terrible acne breakouts and wants to give azelaic acid a trial but confused between The Ordinary or Paul’s choice of which to use?
-Then worry no more, as our comparison between these two formulas will give you a choice.
+Then worry no more, as my comparison between these two formulas will give you a choice.

 The Ordinary vs Paula’s Choice azelaic acid are two most popular azelaic acid creams that has been dominating in the skincare world.
 These two formulas comes from reputable brands that keeps striving to ensure to produce nothing put quality skincare products that will address people’s skin concerns.
 Keep reading to know more on these two azelaic formulas.